JPRA-Dev/JPRA-Dev/README.md

 <br/>

-I am a Junior Wev Dev looking &nbsp; 🔭  &nbsp; for an internship to be able to follow my road to a great Web Developper &nbsp; 💻
+I am a Junior Wev Dev looking &nbsp; 🔭  &nbsp; for my next challenge to be able to follow my road to be a great Web Developper &nbsp; 💻

 <br/>